sleepingkingstudios/sleeping_king_studios-tools/DEVELOPMENT.md

   - ObjectTools#object? - true if object is object-like (not BasicObject!)
   - StringTools#string? - true if object is string
   - s/is/is or claims to be a/ - see http://guides.rubyonrails.org/active_support_core_extensions.html#acts-like-questionmark-duck
+- StringTools#humanize_list - accept a block.
+If block given, yield each item and join the results.

 ## Future Tasks